martmagi/data-engineering/Project_report.md

 Even as such, the tasks completed per person were roughly as follows:

 Mart - did most of the heavy coding required with airflow integrations and to get it properly running.

 Roland - Worked on Talend and ER-schema

-Kaja - Worked on Queries, Talend, ER-schema and project management Rasmus - Worked on pipelines, presentation and project management
+Kaja - Worked on Queries, Talend, ER-schema and project management

+Rasmus - Worked out pipelines, presentation and project management